gaisuke/smartlink-fe-test/README.md

-# smartlink-fe-test
+# Smartlink Frontend Test

-This repo is for doing Frontend React Online Test from DOT Indonesia (PT.
-Digdaya Olah Teknologi)<br />
+This repo is for doing Frontend Test from Smartlink (PT.
+Ada Ide Langsung Jalan)<br />

 ## Installation